Data Centre Security Fencing: A Guide for Specifiers

 Third-Party Accreditation For Data Centre Security Fencing

-The two main threats to physical security are forced entry and vehicle-borne attack.
+The two main threats to physical security are forced entry and vehicle-borne attacks.

 If you are looking for peace of mind that your perimeter security will keep people out, it’s a good idea to look at a third-party accreditation.